Home furnace check-ups important before winter season begins

 Before turning the heat on, there are some checks and balances that need to take place.

 “We’re replacing air filters.
 We’re checking air draw.
-We’re venting all the gases out and that the flame is positioned correctly and all your electric components are clean and sharp so that way you don’t have any issues,” owner of Dan’s Heating and Cooling Michael McDowell said.
+We’re venting all the gases out and that the flame is positioned correctly and all your electric components are clean and sharp so that way you don’t have any issues,” Michael McDowell, owner of Dan’s Heating and Cooling, said.

 A question that is commonly asked is, “When should the furnace be checked?”